odoo/owl/doc/v3/owl/owl3_design.md

 Setting a signal to an identical value is ignored, so it does not trigger any component to be updated.
 However, it is something that we actually need sometimes.
 For example, if we push an element in a list.
-In that case, we need to explicitly invalidate the signal to tell Owl that everything that depends on it is now stale.
+In that case, we need to explicitly trigger the signal to tell Owl that everything that depends on it is now stale.

 ```js